AdamJamro/web-puzzle-game/README.md

 # Javascript webapp project
-This is a record of miscellaneous javascript apps I've programmed at Uni.
+This is a record of javascript apps I've programmed at Uni.

 #### developed using vite